Pylinac provides TG-142 quality assurance (QA) tools to Python programmers as well as non-programmers in the field of therapy medical physics.

 - Do both tests - Pylinac can handle either DRGS or DRMLC tests.

 - Adjust for offsets - Older VMAT patterns were off-center.
-Easily account for the offset by passing it in.
+Pylinac will find the field regardless.

 - CT & CBCT QA -